Planning & Budgeting For Your Log Cabin

 - Have you researched a foundation contractor?

 - Based on local codes, weather conditions and soil types, Conestoga does not provide foundation services.
-If you need assistance in what information a local foundation will need to perform the work we will be happy to provide you with detailed information.
+If you need assistance in what information a local foundation contractor will need to perform the work we will be happy to provide you with detail.

 - Who will assemble your log cabin kit?

-- All of our log cabin kits are designed to be very easy to assemble, however, if you like, Conestoga does have experienced construction teams available to perform the work.
+- We design all of our log cabin kits to be very easy to assemble, however, if you like, Conestoga does have construction teams available to perform the work.
 Contact us for pricing and assistance with cabin planning.

 - Who will stain your new log cabin?